marina601/scooter-circle/README.md

 1. Pagination
   - Once the website content gets big enough the pagination would be implemented for reviews on the *profile* and *view product* pages.
-  - Also pagination should be implemented for products on the *products* page.
+  - Also, pagination should be implemented for products on the *products* page.

 2. Favourites
   - Add to favourite option could be implemented to let the user save their favourite scooters to their profile page.